devtechsystems/devtechsys.com/_projects/Community-Action-for-Reading-a.md

 ---
-title: Community Action For Reading A
-Project Title: Community Action for Reading and Security (CARS) Activity in Nicaragua Start Year: '2013'
+title: Community Action for Reading and Security (CARS) Activity in Nicaragua Project Title: Community Action for Reading and Security (CARS) Activity in Nicaragua Start Year: '2013'
 End Year: '2019'